You can find the eligibility requirements for block, formula, and discretionary awards in the grant program guidelines.

-- For OJP or OVW, if the name of the person accepting the award is not the name preprinted on the award document, then the recipient must submit a Grant Adjustment Notice (GAN) to explain the reason for the change.
+- If the name of the person accepting the award is not the name preprinted on the award document, then the recipient must submit a Grant Adjustment Notice (GAN) to explain the reason for the change.
 Submission of the GAN is done through the GMS.
 The award acceptance document will be rejected if it is signed by anyone other than the authorizing recipient official named on the award document unless a GAN has been approved.

 Do not make any changes to the award document!
 Doing so will make it null and void.

-To accept an OJP award, the signed award document and the special conditions should be submitted to the OCFO Control Desk using any of the following methods:
+The signed award document and the special conditions should be submitted to the Office of the Chief Financial Officer (OCFO) Control Desk using any of the following methods:

 - Toll-free fax to 866-388-3055

 - Local fax (Washington, DC) to 202-354-4081